Dog licences and ownership

 Unwanted dogs

-If you have a dog that is no longer wanted, please contact the ISPCA.
-Dog charities or pounds may also accept unwanted dogs, although you may be charged.
+If you have a dog that you no longer want, you should contact the ISPCA.
+They may be able to find it a new home.
+Dog charities or pounds may also accept unwanted dogs, although you may be charged for this.
 Local authorities can accept unwanted dogs and put them down if they cannot be rehomed or transferred to an animal welfare group.

 Restricted breeds of dog in Ireland

 No breed of dog is currently banned in Ireland.
-But if you have certain types or breeds of dog there are additional rules you must follow.
-This applied to the following types of dog, as well as strains or cross-breeds of these breeds:
+But, if you have certain types or breeds of dog, there are additional rules you must follow.
+This applies to the following types of dog, as well as strains or cross-breeds of these breeds:

 • American pit bull terrier